okopac/okopac.github.io/_posts/2016-10-09-welcome-to-jekyll.markdown

 This is achieved by taking an input vector and running it through a network of transformations, with the output of each transformation feeding back into the next.
 Importantly there are weights between the edges of each transformation which explain how important the result of the previous neuron is in dictating the input for the next.

 These weights are the key part of the network, changing these parameters allows us to fit any function we desire.

-# Minimising loss and back propagation

-There are lots of great resources out these to learn about this subject.
-Sufficed to say for this implementation I needed just the basics.

-Minimising loss means 'how can I change my function approximation so it has the least errors when compared to the real function'.

-Back propagation is the process through which the error in our guess of the output is learnt from.
-Basically we are asking the question, how should I change the parameters in my network to make the error (or loss) lower.
-In reality this means differentiating our function and using the chain rule to pass the desired change in output back through all the parameters we could possibly change.
+The processing of training a neural network is really just changing all the weights to minimise the error between prediction `f'(x)` and reality `f(x)`.
+This is achieved through a process called backpropagation.

 # Code Architecture

-Following on the from previously mentioned blog, I've implemented a neural network using the basic principle of two components: gates and units.
+As described above, this implementation is built from two fundamental components, `units` and `gates`.
+Units are bound to gates as thier inputs and outputs, and gates are bound together by using common units between input and output.

+ DIAGRAM

+## Unit

-A unit is simply a variable.
+A `unit` is simply a variable.
 It can be fixed (like the input x) or variable (like a parameter of the network).
-In the case of the former we need only its value.
-For the latter we also need the gradient (the direction in which we wish to move it).
+In the case of prediction (forward propagation) we need only its `value`.

+When training the model, we also need a `gradient`, to store the direction and magnitude of change we should apply in order to reduce the prediction error.

+In our example, we also optionally name our units to help with understanding the underlying processes within the network.

 {% highlight python %}